In Pursuit of Oz: The Spirits of Melbourne

 A few more streets later, we found ourselves in Little Italy.

 Lygon Street struck us as one long open-air dining room.
 Pizzerias, gelaterias and trattorias spilled onto the pavements beneath awnings.
-Warm light glowed beneath façades, while aromas of coffee, garlic and freshly baked pizza drifted through the evening air.
+Warm light glowed beneath façades, while aromas of coffee, garlic and freshly baked pizza drifted through the air.
 The mood was lively yet unhurried.
 Students from the nearby academic precinct formed a visible contingent, debating life’s pressing questions over espresso —or, better still, a Mont Blanc.

 A group of young revellers spotted my red Ferrari Leclerc cap and greeted me with considerable enthusiasm.
 Regrettably, I was busy looking elsewhere and remained blissfully unaware that I was apparently enjoying a brief spell of celebrity.
 The twins witnessed the entire episode and could scarcely believe that I had ignored such an important public endorsement.
 By the time they brought the matter to my attention, my fan club had dispersed and my racing career had returned to obscurity.